apurva-shukla/self-hosted-website/_posts/automating-my-weekly-digest.md

 coverImage: ''
 ---

 I'm a big believer in automating repetitive tasks.
 One of my weekly routines was to collate a list of interesting articles I'd bookmarked and share them on my blog.
 This manual process of copy-pasting links was tedious and error-prone.
 I knew there had to be a better way.
+Almost all of code you will see below was vibe-coded in Cursor in around an hour.
+I had to feed it the API docs, validate the API responses, and de-bug here and there.
+Overall, I would say that it did 95% of the work for me.
+It also guided me in creating my first ever GitHub Action.

 I use a self-hosted instance of [Karakeep](https://github.com/karakeep/karakeep) running on my home server to save and tag articles.
 The goal was to build a system that could automatically fetch these bookmarks every week and create a new digest post on this Next.js blog.

 ### The Initial Plan and the Serverless Hurdle

-My first thought was to use a simple Vercel Cron Job.
+My first thought was to use a simple [Vercel Cron](https://vercel.com/docs/cron-jobs) Job.
 The idea was to trigger an API route in my Next.js app every Sunday.
-This route would fetch the data from the Karakeep API and then... what?
+This route would fetch the data from the Karakeep API and then ... yikes, after around an hour of working, I realized that it was not going to work.

-Herein lies the fundamental challenge of a serverless architecture: the filesystem is read-only.
+I learnt a valuable lesson of a serverless architecture: the filesystem is read-only.
 A Next.js API route running on Vercel cannot write a new markdown file to the `/_posts` directory of the project's Git repository.
 This approach was a dead end.
 The content for this blog is generated from static markdown files at build time, so I needed a process that could add a new file to the source code itself.

 ### The Solution: Git as a Database, Driven by GitHub Actions

 The most robust solution was to treat my Git repository as the database.
 The workflow would be:
 1. Run a script on a schedule.
-2. The script fetches data and generates a new markdown file.
+2. The script fetches data using the Karakeep API
-3. The script commits this new file back to the repository.
+3. A node script generates a new markdown file.
-4. This new commit triggers a fresh deployment on Vercel.
+4. The script commits this new file back to the repository.

-This is a classic "GitOps" pattern and is perfectly suited for a tool like GitHub Actions.
+5. This new commit triggers a fresh deployment on Vercel (this happens automatically with Vercel's Git-based deployments)

 ### Step 1: The Data-Fetching Script

 I created a TypeScript script, `scripts/sync-bookmarks.ts`, to handle the core logic.

 First, it fetches bookmarks from my specific Karakeep list.
 The script uses `dotenv` to load credentials from a `.env.local` file during local development.
-This file is in `.gitignore`, so my API keys never leave my machine.

 ```typescript
 const fetchBookmarks = async (): Promise<KarakeepBookmark[]> => {